Apple will open its first retail store tonight (6 p.m., Central) in downtown Chicago, Illinois, at 679 North Michigan Avenue.

 In fact, Apple says the new store will offer 300 customer events every month, including new “Genius Bar Unplugged” technical sessions taught at the Genius Bar and a Studio Series of hands-on classes.
 Check

-for the complete schedule of North Michigan Avenue store events and classes.
+online for the complete schedule of North Michigan Avenue store events and classes.